rcconvict/Baffi-Theme--Newznab-/README.md

 ####### If the site gets a smarty error after removal of the theme.
 There is a file named `basepage_old_original.php` that you have to use as the real `basepage.php`, located in the `/lib/framework/`.

 ## Thanks to

+convict @ #newznab-baffi for makeing the awesome install script in python.

 Themed with [Bootstrap](http://getbootstrap.com), [FontAwesome](http://fortawesome.github.com/Font-Awesome/) and [Pines Notification](http://pinesframework.org/pnotify/).